 Section 2102.03, F, 3 provides information on required submittals for contractor furnished borrow.
 Materials I.M.
 545 provides detailed information on submittal requirements and the DOT processing procedure where project quantity of contractor furnished borrow is greater than 10,000 cubic yards.

 Soil samples should also be provided by the Contractor for contractor furnished borrow material.
 This material shall be verified by the Contracting Authority for compliance with the soil type requirements.
-However, if the material is not placed under the proposed road, the District Materials Engineer may waive testing.
+However, if the material is not placed under the proposed road, the District Materials Engineer, Soils Design, or Office of Construction and Materials may waive testing.

 6.35 PRESERVATION OF CULTURAL RESOURCES

 Cultural resources are the composite of archaeological and historical/architectural resources in an area.
 Examples of culture resources include burial grounds, bones (human or animal), Indian relics, etc.

 The Code of Iowa, Chapter 263B, requires action be taken to insure that cultural resources are not damaged nor destroyed.